 Maybe you already enjoy doodling or journaling in your free time, but you could consider harnessing your creativity by taking up a unique artistic hobby.

 Pottery is a difficult art that requires patience, but it is also incredibly satisfying.
-You can purchase a pottery wheel at a local craft store and get to work making your own mugs, plates, vases, and everything in between.
+You can purchase a pottery wheel online and get to work making your own mugs, plates, vases, and everything in between.

-If you have old furniture that needs an upgrade or you can scout out a piece or two at a yard sale, consider updating these items DIY-style.
+If you have old furniture that needs an upgrade, consider updating these items DIY-style.
 Sanding a piece and finishing it with a touch of new paint can make an old item look as good as new.